ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 </p>

 Did you push your code to github?
+It is a good idea to do this regularly.

 ## Geometric transformations